 - Evaluate single URL: URL of every page needs to be entered and then evalued

 - Evaluate Website: Entire Website can be evaluated

 - Evaluate HTML source: HTML source code can be evaluated

-It is mainly focused for people with visual impairments.
+It is mainly focused on people with visual impairments.

 It provides two options, either to list only the errors and warnings or the full reports.

 - Hera 2.1 beta version: A multilingual web-based system, which performs a preliminary set of test instructions on a page and reports the detectable errors and checkpoints.

 It also tells you about the areas that need further manual intervention.

 Apart from these tools, we can also use the Firefox Accessibility extension which is an add on available for its FF users.